d6lts/views_send/README.txt

     select Send mass mail (views_send_mail_action).
  5. Save the view, load the page, use exposed filters to build the list, select all or some rows and choose "Send mass mail".
- 6. Fill the message form to configure the E-mail.
-Use tokens to personalize your E-mail.
+ 6. Fill the message form to configure the e-mail.
+Use tokens to personalize your e-mail.
  7. Preview and send the message.

 DEPENDENCIES & INTEGRATION